1946 Boston Braves season: Regular season

 The Braves' home schedule began on an inauspicious note April 16.
-Perini and his partners had invested $500,000 in refurbishing Braves Field, lowering the playing surface to improve sight lines, installing lights for night baseball, and applying a fresh coat of green paint to the wooden grandstands.
+Perini and his partners had invested $500,000 in refurbishing Braves Field, installing lights for night baseball and applying a fresh coat of green paint to the wooden grandstands.
 But colder than expected April weather foiled their plans.
 The club's home opener, against the Brooklyn Dodgers, attracted 19,482 fans, who witnessed a 5–3 Boston victory.
 However, some 13,000 of those fans were dismayed to discover that their clothing was smeared with green paint, still wet, from their grandstand seats.
-The seats eventually dried out, as the Braves went on an early-season road trip punctuated by a Sunday doubleheader played at Fenway Park, home of the American League Red Sox.
+The seats eventually dried out, as the Braves went on an early-season road trip punctuated by a Sunday doubleheader played at Fenway Park, home of the Red Sox of the American League.

-On the other hand, the first-ever MLB night game to be played in the city of Boston, on May 11 against the New York Giants, was an off-field success.
+On the other hand, the first-ever major-league night game to be played in the city of Boston, on May 11 against the New York Giants, was an off-field success.
 The contest, on a Saturday night, drew 37,407 fans to Braves Field—the team's largest crowd since 1933—with the home side sporting satin uniforms, specially designed to glow under the arc lights of night baseball.
 On the field, however, the Giants' Monte Kennedy outpitched Boston's Johnny Sain, 5–1.
+Later in 1946, during an extended road trip, Braves Field will see further changes when its playing surface is lowered to improve sight lines.

-Despite his May 11 setback, Sain was the Braves' leading pitcher, winning 20 games and posting a superb 2.21 earned run average, second-best in the National League.
+His May 11 setback notwithstanding, Sain was the Braves' leading pitcher, winning 20 games and posting a superb 2.21 earned run average, second-best in the National League.
 Although a poor May and June doomed their pennant chances, a strong 36–23 mark during August and September enabled the Braves to claim the final spot in the first division, only one game out of third place.